rackerlabs/support-how-to/CONTRIBUTING.md

 ### Getting Started with GitHub

-In order to contribute you to How-to repository, you need a GitHub account.
+In order to contribute you to How-To repository, you need a GitHub account.
 If you do not have a GitHub account, you can sign up at [https://github.com/join](https://github.com/join).

 #### Create a fork of this repository

-Before you create a new article or make edits to an existing one, create a *fork* of the How-to repo.
+Before you create a new article or make edits to an existing one, create a *fork* of the How-To repo.

 1. In the top-right corner of the page, click the **Fork** button.